apache/pulsar-site/docs/concepts-topic-compaction.md

 2. After that, the broker will create a new [BookKeeper ledger](concepts-architecture-overview.md#ledgers) and make a second iteration through each message on the topic.
 For each message:

-    - if the key matches the latest occurrence of that key, then the key's data payload, message ID, and metadata will be written to the newly created ledger.
+    - If the key matches the latest occurrence of that key, then the key's data payload, message ID, and metadata will be written to the newly created ledger.

     - If the key doesn't match the latest then the message will be skipped and left alone.